otago-polytechnic-bit-courses/ID737001-game-development/lecture-notes/02-design-patterns.md

 <details>

 <summary>
+Click here to see the answer
+</summary>

 Unity's prefab system is an example of the prototype pattern.
 Prefabs are used to create new objects by copying an existing object.
 Prefabs are useful when creating new objects is expensive or when the object creation process is complex.
-</summary>

 </details>